Auliʻi Cravalho: Career

 In 2020, Cravalho participated in Acting for a Cause, a live classic play and screenplay reading series created, directed and produced by Brando Crawford.
 Cravalho played Gwendolen Fairfax in The Importance of Being Earnest, Laertes in Hamlet, Lady Catherine in Pride and Prejudice, and Jeannie Bueller in Ferris Bueller's Day Off.
 The reading raised funds for non-profit charities including Mount Sinai Medical Center.

 On November 18, 2021, it was announced that Cravalho would voice the title character, Hailey, in the animated comedy-adventure series Hailey's On It!, which premiered on June 8, 2023, on Disney Channel.
-She also has a role in the sci-fi drama series The Power, where she plays Jos Cleary-Lopez, a teenager who develops electric powers, and as Janis 'Imi'ike in Mean Girls, a 2024 film adaptation of the stage musical Mean Girls.
+She also has a role in the sci-fi drama series The Power, where she plays Jos Cleary-Lopez, a teenager who develops electric powers, and as Janis ʻImiʻike in Mean Girls, a 2024 film adaptation of the stage musical Mean Girls.

 In 2023, it was announced that Cravalho would be an executive producer on the upcoming live-action adaptation of Moana but would not reprise the titular role.
 She stated in 2024 that "it feels really important to me to pass the baton to the next young woman of Pacific Island descent".

 In July 2024, it was announced that Cravalho will take over the role of Sally Bowles in the Broadway production of Cabaret beginning September 16.
+She had a brief voice role as a talking anti-venom pen in the 2025 film Zootopia 2.

+In April 2026, it was announced that Cravalho would guest-star in Sofia the First: Royal Magic, a sequel to Sofia the First, as Moana, reprising her voice role.
+It will be the first time Moana and Sofia have interacted in a Disney series, with Moana providing "wisdom and guidance" to Sofia.

 Personal life

 In April 2020, Cravalho came out as bisexual.
 In January 2024, she revealed that she has Ehlers–Danlos syndrome.
+Cravalho is a fan of the Buffalo Bills National Football League team and sang "The Star-Spangled Banner" for the first regular season home opener at Highmark Stadium.